theukedge/shortcodes-to-show-or-hide-content/readme.txt

 = 2.0 =
 New combined shortcode (`[time-restrict]`) and new shortcode for a repeating show/hide schedule (`[time-restrict-repeat]`) - see plugin page for usage details.
 Old shortcode (`[expires]` and `[showafter]`) will continue to work.

-= 1.0.2 =
-Code revisions for more stability

-= 1.0.1 =
-Made function names more unique to avoid conflicts with other plugins

-= 1.0 =
-Stable public release